 In psychology, self-affirmation theory suggests that reflecting on our personal values, we are less likely to experience distress when confronted with information that threatens our sense of self.

-Self-affirmation consists in engaging in activities that promote our values, our beliefs, and the roles we consider to our personal identity.
+Self-affirmation consists of engaging in activities that promote our values, our beliefs, and the roles we consider integral to our personal identity.
 These activities help us to establish and assert our concept of self.

-Self-affirmation benefits our sense of self-integrity, as not only do we claim to uphold our personal values, but we aim to reflect our values in your actions as well.
+Self-affirmation benefits our sense of self-integrity, as not only do we claim to uphold our personal values, but we aim to reflect our values in our actions as well.
 Creating specific affirmations is a method of reflecting upon our personal values, to reinforce ideas and behaviours that are important to us as individuals.